Does Father Travel in Time?

 The third and final reference to “the wrath to come” is definitely about surviving the Day of Yehovah, because the Messiah “delivers us from the wrath to come” when He returns:

-1 Thessalonians 1:9-10 They report what a reception we had with you, and how you turned to Yehovah, from the fear of idols, to worshiping the living and true Aloha; 10 awaiting His Son from Heaven, Yeshua Himself, who He raised from the dead, who delivers us from the wrath to come.
-GV
+1 Thessalonians 1:9-10 They talk about how you welcomed us, and how you turned to Yehovah from the worship of idols to worshiping the living and true Aloha, 10 awaiting His Son from Heaven, Yeshua Himself, who He raised from the dead, who rescues us from the wrath to come.

-Yet even John the Immerser didnt know until quite late in the scheme of things that his cousin Yeshua was the Messiah!
+Yet even John the Immerser didn’t seem to know for certain until quite late in the scheme of things that his cousin Yeshua was the Messiah!

-Luke 7:18-20 John’s Disciples told him all these things.
-19 John called two of his Disciples, and sent them to Yeshua, and asked, “Are you the One who is coming, or should we look for another”?
-20 They came to Yeshua, and told him, “John the Immerser has sent us to you, and asks, ‘Are you the One coming, or should we look for another’”?
-GV
+Luke 7:18-20 This story about Him spread thruout Judea and the surrounding region.
+18 John’s disciples told him about all these things.
+19 John called two of his disciples and sent them to Yeshua to ask, “Are You the One who is to come, or should we look for someone else?”
+20 They came to Yeshua and told Him, “John the Immerser has sent us to You and asks, ‘Are You the One who is to come, or should we look for someone else?’

-John 1:19-27 This was John’s testimony, when the Jews of Jerusalem sent priests and Levites to him, to ask him who he was.
-20 He openly admitted, “I am not the Messiah”.
+John 1:19-27 This was John’s testimony when the Jews of Jerusalem sent priests and Levites to him to ask him, “Who are you?”
+20 He openly admitted without hesitation, “I’m not the Messiah.”
 21 They asked him again, “Who then?
-Are you Elijah”?
-He replied, “I am not”.
-“Are you the Prophet”?
-And he replied, “No”.
-22 So they asked him, “Who are you?
+Are you Elijah?”
+He replied, “I’m not” [2].
+“Are you the Prophet”? [mentioned in Deuteronomy 18:15] And he replied, “No.” 22 So they asked him, “Who are you?
 Tell us so that we can answer those who sent us.
-What do you have to say about yourself”?
-23 He said, “I am the voice of one shouting in the wilderness, ‘Make the highway for the Master smooth’, as the prophet Isaiah said”.
-24 Those who were sent, were Pharisees.
-25 Again they questioned him, “Then why do you immerse if you arent the Messiah, or Elijah, or the Prophet”?
-26 John told them, “I immerse with water; but there is someone among you, who you dont know.
-27 He is coming after me, and was before me, whose sandal straps I am not worthy to unfasten”.
-GV
+What do you have to say about yourself?”
+23 He said, “I’m the voice shouting in the wilderness, ‘Make the highway for the Sovereign smooth’, as the prophet Isaiah said.”

 I believe that John, in what would have appeared to be but a mere moment, perhaps while he was in prison, lived out the rest of his life in the past and the future—fulfilling all five of the Elijah prophecies!